DanielLarsenNZ/nodejs-express-range-headers/README.md

 The solution for Nodejs/express servers is to either support range requests, or compression (not both at the same time).

 * **Compression**: Best performance for scripts, stylesheets, JSON and HTML files, any files that compress well.
-The express compression module will not compress files that don't benefit from compression (like JPEG files which are already compressed).
+The express compression module will not compress files that don't benefit from (Gzip) compression (like JPEG files which are already compressed).
 * **Ranges**: Good for very large media files that need to seek or be pre-fetched in shards.
 Most media formats (like MPEG) are already compressed.

 ## Getting started with the code in the repo